erich666/chex_latex/README.md

     bin\aspell list -t < C:\temp\alltext.txt > C:\temp\alltypos.txt

 This gives a long file of misspelled (or, more likely, not found, such as names) words, in order encountered.
 The same author's name will show up a bunch of times, code bits will get listed again and again, and other spurious problems flagged.
 I find it much faster to look at a sorted list of typos, showing each word just once.
+This can cut down the number of words you need to examine by [a factor of five](http://www.realtimerendering.com/blog/free-editing-tools-and-tips/).

 To make such a list, use the script aspell_sorter.pl: